Tiscali Review – Stop Smoking

 It’s now been more than a week since my appointment and something is different.
 It wasn’t as nagging or as hard or as irritating as just stopping using willpower alone.
 I didn’t feel tearful and when I saw a smoker I didn’t feel envious at all.
 Plus, it gets easier every day!

-Darren suggested in our intial meeting that since I wasn’t paying for the treatment (well – us writers do get a few perks!) that I should consider putting the fee towards charity.
+Darren suggested in our initial meeting that since I wasn’t paying for the treatment (well – us writers do get a few perks!) that I should consider putting the fee towards charity.
 So I’ve decided to kill two birds with one stone and start training for the first 10km run in London 2007.
 Any suggestions as to which race I should run or which charity to raise money for?
 Let me know.
 Get fit, raise money for charity.
 Job done.